Yarmouth has a rich local cultural scene with art galleries and a regional arts centre that regularly features professional and amateur artists.

-The centre boasts a 343-soft-seat theatre with fly tower, an art gallery, an artist studio, an etching studio, and a costume studio.
-It operates year round with a staff of three, plus roughly 300 volunteers.
+The centre boasts a 343-soft-seat theatre with a fly tower, an art gallery, an artist studio, an etching studio, and a costume studio.
+It operates year-round with a staff of three, plus roughly 300 volunteers.

 Th'YARC Playhouse and Arts Centre

 Yarmouth, NS B5A 3B4

 Hours Tuesday -Friday 10 am - 5 pm

 The Western Branch of the Art Gallery of Nova Scotia is located in the former Royal Bank building at 341 Main Street.
 Its establishment helps to fulfill the Gallery's mandate to make art more accessible across the province and bring the visual arts and Nova Scotians together.